-Here are some of my Sell High and Buy Low candidates for this off-season:
+Here are some of my candidates to buy low or sell high on this off-season:

 I have seen some crazy trade offers going through already this off season for Tyrell Williams.
 He is one that I am saying slow your roll and sell him if the opportunity comes.
 Keenan Allen, Hunter Henry, Antonio Gates, and Travis Benjamin will all be factors in 2017.
 Gates refuses to retire, Henry was a clear Red Zone favorite for Rivers, and Travis Benjamin for some reason continues to get paid and will be back as well.

 Similar to the Jordy Nelson situation, Demarco Murray’s is also at a peak.
-Derrick Henry showed some very positives signs with his production in 2016.
-Despite a limited role, Henry showed what he is capable of, and I’d expect his role to increase in 2017.
-Not to mention, Henry is one Demarco injury away from being a RB1 with some major upside.
+Derrick Henry showed some very positive signs with his production in 2016.
+Despite a limited role, Henry showed us what he is capable of, and I’d expect his role to increase in 2017.
+Not to mention, Henry is just one DeMarco injury away from being damn near an RB1 with some major upside.

 Other Sell Highs: Michael Crabtree, Jay Ajayi, and Mark Ingram

 There is a good chance that the Hopkins owner in your league was very disappointed after 2016.
 The price is not exactly ‘buying low’, but more of a ‘buy low before his stock shoots back up’ type of situation.
 Hopkins was on the field for more snaps than any other WR inside the top 100 in 2016.
 Hopkins was also the 8th most targeted WR in weeks 1-16.
 The volume is there, the usage is there, but the TDs dropped off.
-Similar to Mike Evans in 2015, I expect Hopkins to bounce back in 2017.
+Similar to Mike Evans in 2015 with the TD dropoff, I expect Hopkins to bounce back in 2017.

 Similar to DeAndre Hopkins, A-Rob left fantasy owners very disappointed this year as well.
 Also similar to Nuk, Robinson was in on more snaps than almost any other WR in 2016, saw a similar number of targets, and his TDs also dropped off.
 TDs tend to fluctuate for WRs and based on the volume and Red Zone usage, I expect Robinson to bounce back in 2017.

 Despite missing 14 of his first 64 career games, Carlos Hyde was once again very efficient with his touches.
-With Kyle Shanahan come to San Francisco, this couldn’t be better news for Carlos Hyde moving forward.
+With Kyle Shanahan coming to San Francisco, this couldn’t be better news for Carlos Hyde (and his fantasy owners) moving forward.
 Shanahan helped develop Freeman and Coleman into one of the best 1-2 punches in the running game, and I expect Hyde to make a jump in 2017, assuming he can stay on the field.